DataByPrecious/Python-Portfolio-Project/README.md

 # Python-Portfolio-Project
 This project involves performing a comprehensive data analysis using the dataset provided and presenting the findings to the business.
-The analysis is designed to support the sales team by uncovering insights about customer behavior, sales patterns, and business performance Using Python for data Validation, Exploratory Data Analysis (EDA) et.c.
+The analysis is designed to support the sales team by uncovering insights about customer behavior, sales patterns, and business performance using Python for data Validation, Exploratory Data Analysis (EDA) et.c.

-## Sales Method Performance Analysis
+##  📘 Sales Method Performance Analysis

 This repository contains a data analysis project conducted in a Jupyter Notebook, examining the performance of different sales methods for a new product launch.
 The analysis leverages Python and popular data science libraries to provide data-driven insights and strategic recommendations.